Defining an Asset Class

 4. An asset class should have the capitalization capacity to absorb a meaningful fraction of the investor’s portfolio

 Relative independence address whether or not a new asset class will help diversify more efficiently.
 An asset class will not improve diversification if combinations of asset classes already in the portfolio could duplicate the new asset class’s risk characteristics.
-It is important to remember that the redundancy does not have to be with a single asset class, but rather with any linear combination of included asset classes.
+The redundancy doesn’t have to be with a single asset class, but with any linear combination of asset classes.

 How can we test for independence?